yuankit/BSLfingerspelling-Detection-and-Recognition/README.md

     a.
 Orientation
     b. brightness
     c.
 Background
-2) The images are segmented with GrabCut Algorithm
+2) The images are segmented with [GrabCut Algorithm](https://github.com/imseeom/Hand-Segmentation-with-GrabCut-Algo).

 ### Background images ###
 1) The background images dataset is obtained by a combination of (i) web scrapping from Unsplash, (ii) Manually selecting from Unsplash and (iii) Taking the image personally with webcam
     a.
-High resolution images scrapped from Unplash (with the keyword and num. of images below)
+High resolution images scrapped from Unplash (with the keyword and num. of images below).
+Details can be found in [this repository](https://github.com/imseeom/Image-Scrapping-Unsplash)
         i.
 Background office - 200
         ii.
 Colour - 200
         iii.
 Fashion - 1000